 Note that this mailing address is not my business location, but my home.
 If you are making a pickup of heavy equipment, make sure I give you my business address.
 All items picked up in person must be paid for with cash.

 Be sure to give me your email address, preferably by emailing to me--so that I may click on reply--which is much more foolproof than via voice.
 I send out electronic invoices with the UPS tracking number so that you may know when to expect shipment and track shipment directly with UPS.
 This also saves paper and trees and space and time.

 I welcome trades--at WHOLESALE.
 I do buy some equipment outright.
 In most cases I prefer that you ship equipment to me from within the US via UPS ground.
 I can save you some time and money by processing the shipment on my account.
 I can email you a shipping label that you can affix to the package.
 In order to do this, I will need to know the size and weight of the packages as well as your address with zip code.
 If shipping to me from outside the US, I prefer that you ship to me via fully insured Global Express Mail.

-The minimum S&H charge for equipment with a price up to $100 via UPS ground to anywhere in the lower 48 US is $18.
-Please add $2 for the 2nd $100 evaluation and $1 for each additional $100 evaluation.
+The minimum S&H charge for equipment with a price up to $100 via UPS ground to anywhere in the lower 48 US is $20.
+Please add $3 per $100 evaluation for insurance.
+Insurance is included for the 1st $100 evaluation.
 For heavy items, large items or extremely delicate items there will be an additional charge based upon the individual item.
-I cannot ship via US Mail for less than I can ship via UPS; it is not the actual shipping charges, but the relative inconvenience.
-I will ship via US Mail if necessary.
-I can ship via express or freight if necessary.
+I ship via US Mail or UPS I can ship via express or freight if necessary.
 I am willing to ship via international express or freight.